onlinerj/adventureworks-azure-data-engg/ReadMe.txt

 ------------------------------------------------------------------------------------------------------

-Part 3: Data Ingestion:
+Part 3: Data Ingestion: Building the data injection pipeline

 - Go to Azure Data Factory
--
+- Establish connection between the Azure Data Factory and On Prem SQL server
 -
 -
 -